-Mothers of twins or more must produce enough milk for all the babies.
-Breast-feeding more than one baby can be challenging, but it helps build the bond between you and each baby.
-It gives your babies excellent health benefits.
+Breast-feeding helps build the bond between you and your baby.
+It gives your baby excellent health benefits.

 A healthy diet includes eating a variety of foods from the basic food groups: grains, vegetables, fruits, milk and milk products (such as cheese and yogurt), and meat and dried beans.
-Eating well during breast-feeding will ensure that you stay healthy and your baby or babies grow and develop normally.
+Eating well during breast-feeding will ensure that you stay healthy and your baby grows and develops normally.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 How can you care for yourself at home?

 Include 3 to 4 cups of nonfat or low-fat milk or milk products in your diet every day.
 These include:

 Ice cream (1½ cups equals 1 cup of milk).